pekrau/CouchDB2/README.md

 ### `server.get(name, check=True)`

-Get the named database.
+Gets the named database.
 Returns an instance of class `Database`.

 Raises `NotFoundError` if `check` is `True` and the database does not exist.

 ### `server.create(name, n=3, q=8, partitioned=False)`

-Create the named database.
+Creates the named database.
 Raises `CreationError` if it already exists.

 - `name`: The name of the database.
 - `n`: The number of replicas.